ruiqi-zhong/TestSuiteEval/unofficial/README.md

 The evaluation script will calculate both execution and exact set match accuracy, does not remove the distinct keyword, and print the progress bar for each datapoint.

-# Evaluation for classical text-to-sql datasets
+# Evaluation for Classical Text-to-Sql Datasets

 The test set for classical text-to-sql datasets (ATIS, Academic, Advising, Geography, IMDB, Restaurants, Scholar, Yelp) are adopted from this repo: https://github.com/jkkummerfeld/text2sql-data , We used all the test splits if the test split is defined, and the entire dataset otherwise.